Valensas/Hoenir/README.md

 Hoenir is a composition of multiple Kubernetes controllers that makes your life easier.

+## Running the project

+To run from source, use `./gradlew run`.

+A Docker image is also available: `docker run -v ~/.kube/config:/root/.kube/config valensas/hoenir`.

+Hoenir uses the same configuration as `kubectl` to connect to your cluster.
+Therefore, you can set any environment variables necessary to connect to your cluster such as `KUBECONFIG` or `KUBECONTEXT`.
+When running within Kubernetes, it will by default pick up the service account credentials and auto-discover the master endpoint.

 ## Grafana Dashboard Controller

 Downloads Grafana dashboards into ConfigMaps given a dashboard id and an optional revision.
-The ConfigMap is then usable as [persistent Grafana dashboard](https://rancher.com/docs/rancher/v2.6/en/monitoring-alerting/guides/persist-grafana/).
+The ConfigMap is then usable as [persistent Grafana dashboard](https://ranchermanager.docs.rancher.com/how-to-guides/advanced-user-guides/monitoring-alerting-guides/create-persistent-grafana-dashboard#docusaurus_skipToContent_fallback).

 ### Usage